zbraniecki/l20n.js/docs/gecko.rst

 ============

 L20n allows semantic markup in translations.
-Localizers can use safe text-level HTML elements to create translations which obey the rules of typography and punctuation.
-Developers can also embed interactive elements inside of translations and attach event handlers to them in HTML.
+Localizers can use safe text-level DOM elements to create translations which obey the rules of typography and punctuation.
+Developers can also embed interactive elements inside of translations and attach event handlers to them in the DOM.
 L20n will overlay translations on top of the source DOM tree preserving the identity of elements and the event listeners.